Skip to main content

 We do not usually recommend renters change locks to protect their privacy unless they need to do so for their safety, such as where there is family or personal violence or a risk of this.

-However, if do you change any lock at the property you must give the rental provider a copy of the key.
+However, if you do change any lock at the property you must give the rental provider a copy of the key.
 If you refuse, they can serve you with a breach for duty notice.

 In addition, you must first get the rental provider’s permission to change any lock that is part of a master key system.
 For example, one master key that fits several locks of all the doors in one block of flats.
 If the rental provider opposes the lock change without good reason you can apply to VCAT for an order that you be allowed to change it without their consent.